JoshwynP/Graphs_implementing_Dijkstras/README.md

 # Graphs Implementing Dijkstra's Algorithm

-This repository contains a C++ project for creating a map from city to city and finding the shortest path between them using Dijkstra's algorithm.
-The main file, `main.cpp`, implements various functions to load data, insert vertices, print graphs, delete vertices, find paths, adjust traffic, update traffic data, and find the lowest cost path.
+This repository hosts a comprehensive C++ project aimed at mapping city-to-city connections and determining the shortest path between them leveraging Dijkstra's algorithm.
+Beyond its core functionality, the project stands out for its intricate use of various fundamental data structures, including graphs, minimum priority queues, linked lists, and nodes, to efficiently manage and navigate complex datasets.

-## Functionality Overview
+## Core Functionalities

+### Data Structure Implementation

+The project intricately implements several essential data structures to achieve efficient data management and algorithm execution:

+- **Graphs**: Serve as the backbone of the project, enabling the representation of cities as vertices and the roads between them as edges, along with associated attributes like distance and speed limits.
+- **Minimum Priority Queue**: Utilized within Dijkstra's algorithm to efficiently determine the next closest vertex to visit, ensuring optimal pathfinding with minimal computational overhead.
+- **Linked Lists**: Facilitate dynamic data storage, allowing for efficient insertion and deletion of vertices and edges, which is critical for handling the graph's mutable structure.
+- **Nodes**: Act as fundamental elements for linked lists and the graph, encapsulating data such as vertex identifiers, distances, and adjacency information.

-### parse_file()
+### Functional Overview

+#### `parse_file()`

-This function serves as the entry point of the program.
-It reads commands from the standard input and executes corresponding actions.
+Serves as the program's control center, interpreting and executing commands input through the standard input stream.

-### Command Handling
+#### Command Operations

-1. **LOAD**: Loads data from a specified file into the graph.
+1. **LOAD**: Populates the graph with data from a file, building the initial map layout.
-2. **INSERT**: Inserts a new edge between two vertices with specified distance and speed limit.
+2. **INSERT**: Adds new edges to the graph, reflecting new or updated routes between cities.
-3. **PRINT**: Prints information about a specific vertex in the graph.
+3. **PRINT**: Displays information about edges connected to a specified vertex, showcasing the graph's current state.
-4. **DELETE**: Deletes a vertex from the graph.
+4. **DELETE**: Removes vertices from the graph, along with their associated edges, adjusting the map as needed.
-5. **PATH**: Finds the shortest path between two vertices.
+5. **PATH**: Employs Dijkstra's algorithm to find the shortest path between two cities.
-6. **TRAFFIC**: Adjusts the traffic factor between two vertices.
+6. **TRAFFIC**: Modifies edge weights to simulate traffic conditions, affecting pathfinding outcomes.
-7. **UPDATE**: Updates traffic data from a specified file.
+7. **UPDATE**: Batch updates traffic data from a file, reflecting widespread changes in traffic conditions.
-8. **LOWEST**: Finds the lowest cost path between two vertices.
+8. **LOWEST**: Determines the lowest cost path considering both distance and traffic conditions.
-9. **END**: Terminates the program.
+9. **END**: Cleans up resources and terminates the program.

-## Function Details

-### parse_file()

-- Purpose: Reads commands from standard input and executes corresponding actions.
-- Parameters: None.
-- Return Type: Void.

-### main()
+### Getting Started

-- Purpose: Entry point of the program, calls `parse_file()` to start processing commands.
-- Parameters: None.
-- Return Type: Integer.

-### Command Handling Functions (LOAD, INSERT, PRINT, DELETE, PATH, TRAFFIC, UPDATE, LOWEST)

-- Purpose: Execute respective commands with error handling.
-- Parameters: Vary depending on the command.
-- Return Type: Void.

-## Running the Program

-To run the program, compile `main.cpp` along with `Graph.cpp` and `illegal_exception.cpp` using your preferred compiler.
-Then execute the compiled binary.
-Ensure input files for commands like LOAD and UPDATE are present in the same directory or provide proper file paths.

-Example:
+#### Compilation and Execution

+Compile `main.cpp` along with the required source files (`Graph.cpp`, `illegal_exception.cpp`) using a C++ compiler:

 ```bash
 g++ main.cpp Graph.cpp illegal_exception.cpp -o main
 ./main